 We will make every effort to resolve our complaint as quickly as possible and will acknowledge receipt of your complaint within 1 business day, and we'll let you know if we will need further information from you to resolve your complaint.
 We aim to resolve all within 5 days but depending on the complexity, some may take longer to resolve.
 We will keep you informed of our progress until it is resolved.

 If you are unsatisfied with the resolution, then you can escalate this further.
-MoneyPlace subscribes to the Financial Ombudsman Service (FOS), and external body who considers most privacy complaints of financial services providers.
+MoneyPlace subscribes to the Financial Ombudsman Service (FOS), an external body who considers most privacy complaints of financial services providers.

 AFCA can be contacted at: